popgenomics/ABC_4pop/README.md

 "A→C"
 ![space_param](https://github.com/popgenomics/ABC_4pop/blob/master/pictures/space_param.png)

+Figure A: Combinations of the two migration rates (M(A←C) and M(A→C)) producing datasets that were correctly supported as being the A↔C model.
+Figure B: Combinations of the two migration rates (M(A←C) and M(A→C)) producing datasets that were uncorrectly supported as being the A←C model.
+Figure C: Combinations of the two migration rates (M(A←C) and M(A→C)) producing datasets that were uncorrectly supported as being the A→C model.
 Cases where the difference between the two migration rates is large will be interpreted as unidirectional.
 Thus, the ABC analysis tends to consider an "A↔C" model as being "A→C" when the migration rate M(A→C) is much greater than M(A←C).
 Even if the model is labelled as bidirectional, randomly chosen values for migration rates produce some simulated datasets for which migration is biologically unidirectional.